inficareAbhishek/Microservices-Kubernates/README.md

 ``` shell
    http://127.0.0.1:49677/employees
  ```
- Above might not give any result, so please hit the below post url on the postman with the body given: http://127.0.0.1:49677/employees/save
+ Above might give empty result, so please hit the below post url on the postman with the body given: http://127.0.0.1:49677/employees/save

  {